talkable/talkable-docs/source/android_sdk/integration/event.rst

 In addition to Signup and Purchase incentives, Talkable campaigns can utilize :ref:`custom events <advanced_features/events>` to issue rewards based on other actions performed by Advocates and Friends, such as purchasing a subscription, completing a game level, or simply visiting a certain place in your app.
 Register an event every time the user performs the desired action in your app.

 An Event has two required properties: event category and event number.
-Please refer to :ref:`available properties` for a complete list of optional properties.
+Please refer to :ref:`available properties <advanced_features/events/available_properties>` for a complete list of optional properties.

 .. code-block:: java